Cap-go/website/content/blog/automatic-build-and-release-with-gitlab.md

 This will install and build your dependency before sending it to Capgo.

-If your command for build is different you can change it in the `build_code` step.
+If your command for build is different, you can change it in the `build_code` step.

-To make this work, you need to get your API key for Capgo add it in the [secret of your GitHub repository](https://docs.github.com/en/actions/security-guides/encrypted-secrets) as `CAPGO_TOKEN`.
+To make this work, you need to get your API key for Capgo, add it in the [secret of your GitHub repository](https://docs.github.com/en/actions/security-guides/encrypted-secrets) as `CAPGO_TOKEN`.

 You can now commit this both file and see your first tag appear in GitHub!

 Add the commit will generate a new build for production channel.

-You should add your test in the build step to be sure your code is working.
+You should add your test in the build step to ensure your code is working.

-Go To your Capgo dashboard and check your build who just appear, you now have you own CI/CD system.
+Go To your Capgo dashboard and check your build who just appear, you now have yout own CI/CD system.

-If you want to let all of your users get the update whenever it's available go to your channel and set it to `public`.
+If you want to let all of your users get the update whenever it's available, go to your channel and set it to `public`.